CutterSol/WinLLMDiags/README.md

 # WinLLMDiags
 Simple batch script for Windows AMD LLM DIags that I am currently working on.
 I am creating this script, to experiment with the development abilities of certain online LLMs, I may move development to a local LLM.
 Option 6 & 7 at this time should create a report with relative information to LLMs running on a Windows system with focus on AMD GPUs (for now).
+Option 7 will attempt to open an HTML file on your browser with the full report.

-This script might could be used as a basis for other scripts such as security testing or LLM performance, and might eventually be ported to python so that it can be run on Linux and/or Mac OSes.
+This script might could be used as a basis for other scripts such as security testing of LLMs or LLM performance, and may eventually be ported to python so that it can be run on Linux and/or Mac OSes.
 Below is the main menu, which should give you an idea of what the script does.
 The word "Diagnostics" is more informational, than diag at this time.

 === Main Menu ===
 1. GPU Diagnostics